harrisonzhao/distributedKNN/README.md

 - Client sends to master feature vectors
 - Master broadcasts to consumers
 - Consumers compute euclidean distance, send top k results to aggregator
-- Aggregator compiles the results and returns the top k
+- Accumulator compiles the results and returns the top k
-- Aggregator finds most frequent and sends to master ID and category
+- Accumulator finds most frequent and sends to master ID and category
 - Master sends results back to consumer
 - Consumer writes results to file